GoogleCloudPlatform/cloud-hackathons/hacks/adk-ge/README.md

 ## Introduction

-In this hack, you will take on the role of a developer helping Sara, a Product Owner at a retail bank.
-Sara needs to analyze numbers for a newly launched product, and she wants to use a conversational interface that can tap into the bank's data.
-You will build an end-to-end business solution using the Agent Development Kit (ADK) and Gemini Enterprise.
+In this hack, you will step into the shoes of a developer tasked with building an agentic solution for Sara, a Product Owner at a retail bank.
+Sara needs to track and analyze performance metrics for a newly launched banking product.
+Instead of relying on static dashboards or waiting for manual database reports, she wants a conversational interface that can securely interact with live banking data in real-time.

+To solve this end-to-end business problem, you will leverage the *Agent Development Kit (ADK)* to build a custom AI agent, run and test it securely on Google Cloud's enterprise-grade infrastructure, and deliver it directly to Sara inside her existing *Gemini Enterprise* workspace.

 ![Architecture Overview](./images/ge-adk-arch.png)

 ## Learning Objectives

-1. Set up and deploy an ADK agent to Agent Runtime on Google Cloud.
+1. Set up and test an ADK agent locally.
-2. Integrate BigQuery with natural language querying capabilities.
+2. Integrate BigQuery using a secure *MCP (Model Context Protocol) server* for natural language database querying.
-3. Extend agent capabilities using MCP (Model Context Protocol) servers.
+3. Deploy and host agents securely in Google Cloud using *Agent Runtime* with managed Agent identities.
 4. Integration with Gemini Enterprise app.
 5. Implement A2UI for data visualization.

 ## Challenges

 - Challenge 1: Getting Started with ADK
   - Clone skeleton code, run it locally in Cloud Shell.
 - Challenge 2: What's the date?
-  - Basic tools
+  - Implement a basic custom function tool in Python to fetch the current date.
 - Challenge 3: Talking to BigQuery
-  - Integrate the BigQuery toolset to query banking data using natural language.
+  - Connect the Google-managed *BigQuery MCP Server* to query banking data using natural language.
-- Challagen 4: Agent Runtime
+- Challenge 4: Agent Runtime
-  - Scalable Agent hosting platform
-- Challenge 5: Knowledge Catalog Integration
-  - Connect an MCP server to provide the agent with metadata and knowledge.
+  - Deploy your agent to Agent Runtime and configure secure identity and access.
-- Challenge 6: Gemini Enterprise Integration
+- Challenge 5: Gemini Enterprise Integration
-  - Make the agent A2A compatible and register it as a custom agent in Gemini Enterprise.
+  - Make the agent A2A compatible and register it as a custom agent in the Gemini Enterprise app.
-- Challenge 7: Visualizing Data (A2UI)
+- Challenge 6: Visualizing Data (A2UI)
-  - Generate and visualize charts directly in the chat interface.
+  - Generate and visualize charts directly in the chat interface using native A2UI.

 ## Prerequisites